YonatanAriel/YonatanAriel/README.md

 # Hey there! 👋

-My name is Jonathan, and my true love is coding.
+My true love is coding.
 I'm highly motivated to continuously expand my knowledge, allowing me to adapt quickly to new challenges and technologies.
 I genuinely enjoy working with people and possess the capability to lead when necessary.

 ## Technologies